 Yes.
 International students are welcome to apply for the program.
 Foreign students must make their own travel and health care arrangements, and obtain all legal permission to study in Canada.
 You can find out more information about how to achieve a student study VISA by contacting your local Canadian Embassy.
 Students must demonstrate that they meet the Language Proficiency Assessment Policy requirement.

 The Canadian College of Performing Arts conducts auditions in major cities across Canada.
 In order to be considered for enrollment in any of our programs, the prospective student must either attend a live audition or submit a video audition.
 Video audition deadline is May 1st.

 In addition to all of the above requirements listed for the Performing Arts Diploma Program, a prospective student applying for the one-year Certificate Program must provide a minimum of two reference letters from industry professionals.

 Everyone auditioning for CCPA will need to prepare two contrasting two-minute monologues, a dance/movement piece showing your level, and the first verse and chorus of a solo song.
-Be sure to bring sheet music for your solo, in your key, for our accompanist.)
-The movement audition is conducted in a group.
+Be sure to bring sheet music for your solo, in your key, for our accompanist.
+The dance/movement audition is conducted in a group.
 Advanced dancers may also present an optional one-minute solo dance routine.

 Bring your resumé, photo, $60 application fee (credit cards and e-transfers accepted in advance only), a transcript of grades from the educational institution last attended, dance shoes, your sheet music and please wear comfortable clothes so you can move freely.